TheZoq2/ZoqRPG/README.md

 the plugin what internal boon type it should use.
 In this case burning which makes entities burn for a semi random amount of time.

+Then there are two variables which are specific to the burning boon, minBurnTime and maxBurnTime.
+As you might expect they define the time an entity will burn for when affected by the boon.
+Each boon base has its own variables like this and you can set the ones you care about, they all have default values.

+Let's create our first spell.

+    superAwesomeSpell=
+    {
+        base=modularSelf;
+        boon=awesomeBurningBoon;
+    }

+As you can see, spells also have a base variable which in this case tells the plugin that you want to create a self cast spell.
+The modular part means that the spell behaviour depends on the modules assigned to it.
+Self spells only have one attribute and that is the boon.
+When the spell is cast, the boon is applied to the entity that casted it.
+In this case it will set the caster on fire which is probably a bad idea.

+Let's make a more usefull spell.
+We start by defining a visualiser, a volume and a mover to go along with the boon we created earlier.

+visualisers =
+{
+    fire=
+    {
+        base=fire;
+        speed=0.1;
+        range=150;
+        particleAmount = 50;
+    }
+}

+volumes =
+{
+    sphere=
+    {
+        base=sphere;

+        radius=3;
+    }
+}

+movers =
+{
+    linear= //MOves in a straight line
+    {
+        base=linear;

+        speed=5;
+    }
+}

+As you can see, all attributes in the plugin have a base variable along with a set of behaviour variables which you can set.
+You can probably figure out what all of these do by yourself.

+Now it's time to combine our attributes into a working spell.
+This time we want the spell to use our new attributes so instead of chosing a `modularSelf` as base, we chose a `modular` base.
+The modular base takes one of each of the attributes we have created and makes a spell from it.

+    fireball=
+    {
+        base=modular;
+        mover=linear; //Change to a new mover to test something else boon=awesomeBurningBoon;
+        visualiser=fire;
+        volume=sphere;
+    }

+And that's it, you have created a working fireball spell.